Robust Routing in Interdependent Networks: Computing the reliability of a path

 In contrast with the case where supply node failure probability is small and identical, it is difficult to characterize the reliability of a path by its combinatorial properties, with limited knowledge of node failure probabilities.
 Therefore, we obtain bounds on path failure probability that will be useful in finding a reliable path.

 First, we develop an upper bound on the path failure probability.
 Let $p(v_i)$ be the failure probability of node $v_i$, under the condition that each of its supply nodes $u_j^i$ fails independently with probability $p(u_j^i)$.
-The path failure probability, under the condition that the failures of $V$ are positively correlated, is no larger than the path failure probability by assuming that the failures of $V$ are independent. \iftechreport{}{The proof can be found in the technical report \cite{report2}.} \begin{lem} The failure probability of a path $P$ where a supply node $u_j^i$ fails independently with probability $p(u_j^i)$ is upper bounded by $1-\prod_{v_i \in P}(1-p(v_i))$. \end{lem} \iftechreport{ \begin{proof} If nodes $v_i$ and $\cup_{k} v_k$ do not share any supply node, then the event that $v_i$ survives and the event that $\cup_{k} v_k$ survive are independent.
+The path failure probability, under the condition that the failures of $V$ are positively correlated, is no larger than the path failure probability by assuming that the failures of $V$ are independent. \begin{lem} The failure probability of a path $P$ where a supply node $u_j^i$ fails independently with probability $p(u_j^i)$ is upper bounded by $1-\prod_{v_i \in P}(1-p(v_i))$. \end{lem} \begin{proof} If nodes $v_i$ and $\cup_{k} v_k$ do not share any supply node, then the event that $v_i$ survives and the event that $\cup_{k} v_k$ survive are independent.
 Otherwise, if they share one or more common supply nodes, the two events are positively correlated.
 Therefore,

 and

 The reliability of a path $P=v_1-v_2-\dots-v_m$ is given by